Skip to main content

 --seed=

-Specify seed rather than using random seed model interaction
+Specify a seed rather than using a random seed for model interaction.

 --selinux=true